frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

 IncludeSource should be used in conjunction with IncludeSymbols to have any effect.

 ####IsTool
 If msbuild /t:pack /p:IsTool=true, all output files, as specified in the Output Assemblies scenario, are copied to the tools folder instead of the lib folder.
+Note that this is different from a DotNetCliTool which is specified by setting the PackageType in csproj file.

+####Adding reference to other PCLs or TFMs
+More details coming soon.